Trinity In Twelve Weeks

 Active Travel

 You can save money and get some exercise by walking or cycling to Trinity.
-See how long it takes to walk or cycle to campus from different parts of the city on Healthy Trinity’s travel time maps.
+See how long it takes to walk or cycle to various Trinity locations from different parts of the city on Healthy Trinity’s Travel Time Maps.

-Cycling is very popular in Trinity and the fastest mode of transport under 10 kilometres.
+Cycling is very popular in Trinity and often the fastest mode of transport for distances under 10 kilometres.
 You don’t even have to buy a bike.
-Check out Bike Share options here.
+Learn more about bike share options here.

 Getting to Know the Campus